John Biggar.com : Climbing Instructor and Guidebook Author

 Tips & Tricks for High Altitude

-I have climbed over two hundred 5000m+ mountains, the majority of them in the Andes, and seen over 200 people acclimatising (or not) to these conditions.
-Despite this depth (sic!) of experience I am still learning new ways of coping with the problems of high altitude mountaineering and camping.
-Here are some of the bits and pieces I have learned over the years.
-They'll hopefully save someone out there a lot of trial and error.
-I didn't invent any of these tips and tricks myself, I'm just passing them on.
+I have climbed over three hundred and twenty 5000m+ mountains, the majority of them in the Andes, and seen over 200 people acclimatising (or not) to these conditions.
+Despite this depth of experience I am still learning new ways of coping with the problems of high-altitude mountaineering and high-altitude camping.
+Here are some tips and tricks I have learned over the years.
+They'll hopefully save someone out there a bit of trial and error.
+I didn't really invent any of these tips and tricks myself, I'm just passing them on.

 Warning Any new idea or technique, including all of those featured here, should be practised in a controlled and safe environment first, and tested in a variety of circumstances.
-High altitude is not the place to learn anything new, from ice-climbing to pitching tents in a wind, mainly because the biggest effect of low oxygen is that your brain does not work very well.
-So learn and practice at home before you go to high altitude.
+High altitude is not the place to learn anything new, from ice-climbing to using a stove, to pitching tents in a strom.
+Mainly because the biggest effect of low oxygen uptake is that your brain does not work at all well.
+So learn and practice everything you can at home before you go to high altitude.
 Warning

-These tips and tricks are currently in no particular order.
+These tips and tricks are in no particular order.

 Camping at Altitude

-Plan how you will pitch your tent before you leave home - on almost all high mountains tent pegs are completely useless and it is a waste of time and effort carrying them.
-On many peaks making "rock-guys" to anchor your tent to locally available rocks is the best solution, but think about how you will tie and load these so that the tent is not then hit by the wind in an unusual way.
-A particular problem can be letting more wind get under the fly than is the case with pegs.
+Plan how you will pitch your tent before you leave home - on almost all high mountains tent pegs are completely useless and it is a waste of time and effort even carrying them.
+On many peaks making "rock-guys" to anchor your tent with locally available rocks is the best solution, but think about how you will tie and load these so that the tent is not then hit by the wind in an unusual way.
+A particular problem can be letting more wind get underneath the flysheet than is the case with pegs.
+It is wind getting in under a tent that is most likely to cause problems or failures.
 Every tent will be different.
-In soft snow use plastic bags or other snow anchors (see out regular tips & tricks page).
+In soft snow use plastic bags or other snow anchors (see my regular tips & tricks page).

 If you'll be camping on snow take a wooden board, to put your stove on, otherwise your stove will just melt itself into a big hole in the snow.
-I make them from plywood or similar, these are pretty lightweight and naturally disposable.
-Metal obviously doesn't work too well... though some of the specially designed metal ones are OK.
+I make wee boards from plywood or similar, these are pretty lightweight and naturally disposable.
+Metal obviously doesn't work too well... although some of the specially designed metal ones are OK.

 My 8th time on the summit of Aconcagua, out of 6 expeditions.